fiunchinho/armesto.net/content/post/2018-10-31-you-dont-need-different-dockerfiles.md

 tags:
 - development
 - docker
-title: You don't need different Dockerfiles
+title: I didn't know you could do that with a Dockerfile!
-url: /you-dont-need-different-dockerfiles/
+url: /i-didnt-know-you-could-do-that-with-a-dockerfile/
 thumbnail: "images/docker.png"
 ---